becdetat/ios-monotouch-arch/README.md

 I'm going to start by setting up the first two screens - a list of files and the contents of the selected file.
 I'll start by getting the iPhone screens working then move to iPad.

 #### Frameworks and tests
-Xamarin Studio has NuGet support (in the alpha and beta channels at the moment and it has be installed manually) so I'm going to drop in my favourite test libraries:
+Xamarin Studio has NuGet support (in alpha and beta channels at the moment and it has be installed manually) so I'm going to drop in my favourite test libraries:

 - [NUnit](http://www.nunit.org/),
 - [Shouldly](http://shouldly.github.io/) and